Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Analysis

-The DoD-specific wording in the five in-scope files falls into two patterns: boilerplate narrative text copy-pasted across multiple audit rules that frames a generic audit capability as a DoD requirement, and named DoD-specific entities (a form number, a product name, a government contact URL) standing in for a generic process or capability that any organization could substitute their own equivalent for.
+The DoD-specific wording in the five in-scope files falls into two patterns: boilerplate narrative text copied across multiple audit rules that frames a generic audit capability as a DoD requirement, and named DoD-specific entities (a form number, a product name, a government contact URL) standing in for a generic process or capability that any organization could substitute its own equivalent for.

 ### Proposed Solution